NazemKhan/Chain-or-Channel-Payment-Optimization-with-Heterogeneous-Flow-Code/README.md

 ## Figures

-Start by reading the file [General Method](GeneralMethod.ipynb) GeneralMethod.ipynb.
+Start by reading [General Method](GeneralMethod.ipynb).
 This describes our method for computing the optimal channel deposits and the optimal policy for a general transaction stream with continuous payments.
-Moreover, the functions in that file are used throughout the files in the figures folder.
+Moreover, the functions in that file are used throughout the files in [figures](figures).

 ## Examples